GabrieleLodde/ClientCHAT/README.md

-# Chat Server-Client.
+########### Colored Chat Client-Server
 ---
-## Descrizione del funzionamneto:
+## Descrizione del funzionamento:

-Il programma è una semplice applicazione di chat basata su un'architettura server-client implementata in linguaggio Java.
-La comunicazione avviene tramite socket TCP, consentendo a più client di connettersi al server e partecipare a una chat in tempo reale.
+The program represents a client-server application that simulates a chat, by sending commands from client to server and vice versa, with the related printouts based on the type of command received/sent.

 ---
 Parte Server: